Natural Resource Management Degree Program Overviews

 Doctor of Philosophy (Ph.D.) in Natural Resource Management

-The most typical educational requirements for a Ph.D. in natural resource management include a Master of Science in the field and completion of a GRE test.
-Students should also have a GPA of 3.0 or higher, in addition to a solid background in resource management and economic theory.
+Requirements for admission to a Ph.D. in natural resource management program include a Master of Science in the field and submission of GRE exam scores.
+Students should have a GPA of 3.0 or higher and a solid background in resource management and economic theory.
+Core courses may include:

 - Natural resources and environmental economics